AbdalrhmanHamza/so/src/pages/posts/29-css-3d-text-effects.md

 </br>

-Collection of Html and CSS 3d text effects. hand picked from codepen.io. and other resources.
+Collection of HTML and CSS 3d text effects.
+Hand Picked from codepen.io. and other resources.

 </br>